ouspg/PrivacyAndSocialEngineering/In_class_extras/README.md

 <summary><strong>Help</strong></summary>
 <br>

-> Set the adapter to monitor mode, this requires killing interefering processes.
+> Set the adapter to monitor mode, this requires killing interfering processes.

 > Start capturing 802.11 frames on the monitoring adapter, include atleast channels 1-170

 > Start capturing traffic with Wireshark,you can also see what's happening

-> Switch to capturing frames from the target BSSID on the targets channel
+> Switch to capturing frames from the target BSSID on the targets channel with airodump-ng

 > Start sending deauths to the target BSSID

-> Wait, you should see a note marked for your target on airodump, after this you may stop deauthenticating and airodump
+> Wait.
+You should see a note 'EAPOL' marked for your target on airodump, after this you may stop deauthenticating and airodump

-> Save Wireshark capture to a pcap file
+> Stop and save Wireshark capture to a pcap file

 > Crack this file with a wordlist
 > You can install wordlists with ```sudo pacman -Syu wordlistctl``` With this tool you can ```wordlistctl fetch rockyou``` unpack the rockyou file and you can use it to crack the password